Rich text: HtmlArea

 Figure 3.
 An HtmlArea with a selection of tools and <exclude>*</exclude>

-For a full overview of the available text tools and HtmlArea configuration options, visit the HtmlArea input type reference docs.
-Additionally, you can find a more thorough explanation of the toolbar and its tools in the rich text editor reference documentation.
+As introduced in the beginning, for a full overview of the available text tools and HtmlArea configuration options, visit the HtmlArea input type reference docs.

 Task: Animal description

-Let’s add a rich-text description field to our animals.
+Let’s add a rich-text description field to the animal content type.
 The input should be optional and have at most a single occurrence.
 You can include any editor tools you want, but it must at least have the Link ,Image and Macro tools, as we’ll be using these later.
 Otherwise, configure it as you want.

 Your content type should now look something like this: